When a child can have a day off school

 The headteacher at your child’s school is responsible for authorising any absences.

-A child can have a day off school:
+A child can have a day off school if:

 Who authorises absence

-Headteachers are responsible for authorising absences under the Education (Pupil Registration) Regulations 1995.
+Headteachers are responsible for authorising absences under The School Attendance (Pupil Registration) (England) Regulations 2024.

 If an absence is not authorised